 New Patient Registration

 New patients are requested to make an appointment with the Practice Nurse where they will have the opportunity to discuss their medical history and have some simple, but important tests carried out.

 Newly registered patients with children under 5 years old are asked to provide us with details of previous immunisations your child may have had.
 It is extremely important that these are recorded in the patient’s record.

 Forms to Download

-When registering with the Health Centre please bring a forms of ID with proof of your address.
+When registering with the Health Centre please bring a form of photographic ID and also proof of your address.